conan-io/conan-io.github.io/_posts/2021-08-26-New-conan-release-1-39.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.39 : backport of "pkg/(alias)" syntax from 2.0, new --require-override CLI argument, new "win_bash" management with better configuration, new conan.tools.microsoft.VCVars generator, improvements in Environment model."
+title: "Conan 1.39 : backport of "pkg/(alias)" syntax from 2.0 to 1.39, new --require-override CLI argument, new "win_bash" management with better configuration, new conan.tools.microsoft.VCVars generator, improvements in Environment model."
 meta_title: "Version 1.39 of Conan C++ Package Manager is Released"
 meta_description: "Conan 1.39 : backport of "pkg/(alias)" syntax from 2., new --require-override CLI argument, new "win_bash" management with better configuration, new conan.tools.microsoft.VCVars generator, improvements in Environment model."
 ---